Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 It can be either one of the well-known locations as **-root-**, **-shared-** or **-my-** or a node ID (guid).

 There may be scenarios when it is needed to set default path based on relative string value rather than node ID.
-For example when folder name or path is static but it's underlying ID is not (i.e. created manually by admin).
+For example when folder name or path is static but its underlying ID is not (i.e. created manually by admin).
-In this case you can use `alfresco-js-api` to get node details based on it's relative path.
+In this case you can use `alfresco-js-api` to get node details based on its relative path.

 Let's try setting default folder to `/Sites/swsdp/documentLibrary` without knowing it's ID beforehand.
-For the sake of simplicity example below shows only main points you may need paying attention to:
+For the sake of simplicity example below shows only main points you may need to pay attention to:

 ```ts
 import { ChangeDetectorRef } from '@angular/core';